caksoylar/keymap-drawer/CONFIGURATION.md

 #### `split_gap`

-The gap between two halves of a split keyboard, only used for physical layouts specified via `ortho_layout`.
+The gap between two halves of a split keyboard, only used for physical layouts specified via `ortho_layout` and `cols_thumbs_notation`.

 _Type:_ `float`